min2ha/ukwa-site/content/target/36992/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Wales Centre for International Affairs (WCIA) Voices : Voicing that matters

 The Wales Centre for International Affairs (WCIA) promotes awareness of International Issues and is a key point of contact in Wales for International bodies and Institutions.